hasura/learn-graphql/tutorials/backend/backend-stack/tutorial-site/content/languages/java.md

 ### Hasura Action

+When writing a backend we usually have to write around 80% of our code doing boilerplate CRUD operations.
+Hasura helps us by autogenerating this part.

+When we need to write custom business logic we can integrate our Java REST endpoint using [Hasura Actions](https://hasura.io/docs/latest/actions/index/), giving us the best of both worlds.

-We can integrate this endpoint into Hasura and generate the code using [Hasura Actions](https://hasura.io/docs/latest/actions/index/).
-In the Actions tab on the Hasura Console we will set up a custom login function
+In the Actions tab on the Hasura Console we will set up a custom login function that calls the REST endpoint we created:

 ```graphql
 type Mutation {